David Attenborough: Bibliography

-David Attenborough's work as an author has strong parallels with his broadcasting career.
+Attenborough's work as an author has strong parallels with his broadcasting career.
 In the 1950s and 1960s, his published work included accounts of his animal collecting expeditions around the world, which became the Zoo Quest series.
 He wrote an accompanying volume to each of his nine Life documentaries, along with books on tribal art and birds of paradise.
-His autobiography, Life on Air, was published in 2002, revised in 2009 and is one of a number of his works which is available as a self-narrated audiobook.
+His autobiography, Life on Air, was published in 2002 and revised in 2009, and is one of a number of his works which is available as a self-narrated audiobook.
 Attenborough has contributed forewords and introductions to many other works, notably those accompanying Planet Earth, Frozen Planet, Africa and other BBC series he has narrated.